Jeswanth21001768/EXPERIMENT--04-INTERFACING-AN16X2-LCD-DISPLAY-WITH-ARM-/README.md

 4-bit and 8-bit Mode of LCD:

 The LCD can work in two different modes, namely the 4-bit mode and the 8-bit mode.
-In 4 bit mode we send the data nibble by nibble, first upper nibble and then lower nibble.
+In 4-bit mode we send the data nibble by nibble, first upper nibble and then lower nibble.
 For those of you who don’t know what a nibble is: a nibble is a group of four bits, so the lower four bits (D0-D3) of a byte form the lower nibble while the upper four bits (D4-D7) of a byte form the higher nibble.
-This enables us to send 8 bit data.
+This enables us to send 8-bit data.

-Whereas in 8 bit mode we can send the 8-bit data directly in one stroke since we use all the 8 data lines.
+Whereas in 8-bit mode, we can send the 8-bit data directly in one stroke since we use all the 8 data lines.

  8-bit mode is faster and flawless than 4-bit mode.
 But the major drawback is that it needs 8 data lines connected to the microcontroller.
-This will make us run out of I/O pins on our MCU, so 4-bit mode is widely used.
+This will make us run out of I/O pins on our MCU, so the 4-bit mode is widely used.
 No control pins are used to set these modes.
  LCD Commands:

-There are some preset commands instructions in LCD, which we need to send to LCD through some microcontroller.
+There are some preset command instructions in LCD, which we need to send to LCD through some microcontroller.
 Some important command instructions are given below:

 Hex Code